Henry Connelly: New Mexico Territorial government

 Henry Connelly served consecutively, as the representative for Bernalillo County, in the New Mexico Territorial Legislature, as a member of 3rd - 8th Assemblies (1853–1859).
 He was an associate in the incorporation of the New Mexican Railway Company in support for construction of a transcontinental railroad via the southern route through New Mexico in 1860.

 The book Doniphan's Expedition and the Conquest of New Mexico and California describes Connelly's presidential appointment as governor.

 The Federal Territorial officers and the United States Army officers in the Territory had been appointed by President Buchanan.
 Under the influences which shaped his administration they were in open sympathy with the Southern Confederacy.
 They had little doubt of their ability to take the Territory over to the South.
 At the time of the first inauguration of President Lincoln (1861) two men practically controlled the situation in New Mexico,—Dr. Connelly and M. A. Otero, then Territorial Delegate in Congress. ...
 President Lincoln appointed Dr. Connelly governor ...
 The administration of Governor Connelly was satisfactory to the people of New Mexico and to President Lincoln, and he was reappointed in 1864.

 Connelly was a main force behind the repeal of the New Mexico Slave Act in 1861.
 He was New Mexico territorial governor when General Sibley executed the New Mexico Campaign of the American Civil War.
 During the Battle of Valverde, he was at Fort Craig, then moved the territorial capital from Santa Fe to Las Vegas, New Mexico prior to the Confederate occupation of Santa Fe.
 Connelly was in ill health during a large part of his administration.
 He was absent from office due to illness for about a half year between the fall 1862 and the spring of 1863, during which Secretary William F.M.
 Arny acted as governor.
-He died of an opium overdose on August 12, 1866 in Santa Fe after leaving office, July 16, 1866.
+He died of an opium overdose on August 12, 1866, in Santa Fe after leaving office, July 16, 1866.

-Genealogy

-In the 1850 Federal Census for the Territory of New Mexico, Bernalillo County, page 87, lines 25-32, we find him listed as the head of household with the following people listed in this home.